ssrp/SubSpectralNet/README.md

 # SubSpectralNet - Using Sub-Spectrogram based Convolutional Neural Networks for Acoustic Scene Classification

-This repository contains the source codes and miscellaneous figures for SubSpectralNet introduced in the following paper:
+This repository contains the Keras/TensorFlow implementation and miscellaneous figures for SubSpectralNets introduced in the following paper:

 [SubSpectralNet - Using Sub-Spectrogram based Convolutional Neural Networks for Acoustic Scene Classification](https://arxiv.org/abs/1810.12642) (Accepted in ICASSP 2019)